At the appropriate times, we seek candidates for local councillors across this region for local elections.

 East Cambs District Council

-The Council has 39 elected Members drawn from 19 wards.
+The Council has 28 elected members drawn from 14 wards (this recently changed from 39 elected members drawn from 19 wards).

 for four-year terms and are elected all together.